ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ## Changelog

 ### dev
+* (sbormann) Fixed applying of widget-options for newly devices that havn't been saved before.
+* (sbormann) Enhanced postMessage-Communication to deliver the complete stateObject if a state is requested.

+### 1.3.2 (2020-10-12)
 * (sbormann) Added icons to REMOTE_ADDITIONAL_BUTTONS of remote control.
 * (sbormann) Added REMOTE_CHANNELS to display channel buttons inside remote control.
 * (sbormann) Enhanced positioning of dialog if URL/HTML is set.